Kefir is an ancient drink that has been enjoyed for hundreds of years.

 Originally from the Caucasus Mountains in the former Soviet Union in Central Asia, the word kefir derives from the Turkish word "Keyif," which means "good feeling."1

 Since many of us on the Body Ecology Diet are in the initial stages of healing the gut, Donna developed a way to enjoy kefir that doesn’t involve milk or potentially irritating proteins found in milk, like casein.

-  Coconut water kefir is fermented and rich in beneficial bacteria and yeast.
+Coconut water kefir, made from the Kefir Starter, is fermented and rich in beneficial bacteria and yeast.
 Enjoying coconut water kefir in your diet can benefit your kidneys, heart, immunity, and overall health.

 Coconut water kefir contains the beneficial microbes that are found in traditional kefir.
 It also offers all the benefits of raw, living coconut water.

 Because coconut water kefir is fermented, beneficial bacteria and yeast transform the natural sugars found in coconut water — releasing powerful metabolites that often benefit the human body.
 The World Health Organization tells us that probiotics are, "Live micro-organisms which, when administered in adequate amounts, confer a health benefit on the host.”

 Raw coconut water inoculated with Body Ecology’s Kefir Starter Culture is a restorative tonic that supports energy and detoxification.